Mitch Marner: 2022–23

 The 2022–23 regular season was another period of success for Marner, who led the team in scoring while Matthews had a somewhat down year by his former standards.
 Notably, Marner recorded a franchise-best 23-game point streak, with 11 goals and 21 assists in that span.
 He was one of only twelve players in NHL history to record a streak of at least that many games, noting that it was "a cool accomplishment to have your name with some great legends."
 He was widely cited as the team's most valuable player for the season.
 Marner was again in the hunt for the 100-point threshold, but for the second consecutive year Keefe opted to scratch him from games late in the season for load management reasons, and he concluded the season with 99 points in 80 games, one shy of 100.
 He was subsequently named a finalist for the Frank J. Selke Trophy, given to the best defensive forward of the year.

 The Maple Leafs finished fourth in the league in the regular season, and second in the Atlantic Division, setting up a second consecutive first-round meeting with the Tampa Bay Lightning.
 While the Leafs were generally identified as the favourites going into the series, the long history of failure to advance past the first round was widely acknowledged.
 Many suggested that the outcome of the series would have major ramifications for the team going forward, including the status of both general manager Kyle Dubas and head coach Keefe, and also for the prospect of Matthews re-signing in Toronto, which he would become eligible to do in the summer.
-Marner distiniguished himself during the Leafs' battle with the Lightning, posting a team-leading eleven points over six games while the Leafs won their first playoff series since 2004.
+Marner distinguished himself during the Leafs' battle with the Lightning, posting a team-leading eleven points over six games while the Leafs won their first playoff series since 2004.